wincle626/wincle626.github.io/_posts/2025-12-01-YOLOv11-Example.md

   - category2
 ---

-# Simple Yolo traning and inference example
+# This post introduce how to install Yolo in general, as well as a simple example about training and inference on a single image.

 ## Install